First passage time properties of diffusion with a broad class of stochastic diffusion coefficients: Slower decay of the left tail probability of the FPT distribution

 From Eqs.~(\ref{eq:gstsst2}) and (\ref{eq:ssapgd2}), we obtain

 Here, note that $ \int_{\left\langle D(0) \right\rangle}^{\infty } p_{D} (D,0) \ne 0 $.
-From Eq.~(\ref{eq:ht2}), we can see that the short time side tail of the first passage time distribution for diffusion with a stochastic DC is heavier than that of the first passage time distribution for the corresponding diffusion with ensemble-averaged diffusivity.
-The result on the tail of the first passage time distribution and the result on the left tail probability indicate that diffusion with a broad class of non-zero stochastic DCs displays more efficient transport of early arriving particles than the corresponding diffusion with ensemble-averaged diffusivity.
+From Eq.~(\ref{eq:ht2}), we can see that the short-time side tail of the FPT distribution for diffusion with a stochastic DC is heavier than that of the FPT distribution for the corresponding diffusion with ensemble-averaged diffusivity.
+The result on the tail of the FPT distribution and the result on the left tail probability indicate that diffusion with a broad class of non-zero stochastic DCs displays more efficient transport of early-arriving particles than the corresponding diffusion with ensemble-averaged diffusivity.

 The result obtained in this section seems to contradict the results we obtained for an ergodic DC in the main text because the result obtained in this section is independent of $ t_{s} $.
 However, there is no contradiction.
-The result obtained in this section states that the left tail probability of the first passage time distribution of diffusion with a stochastic DC decays more slowly than that of the corresponding diffusion with ensemble-averaged diffusivity, but does not state how much slower it is.
-Thus, even if the decay of the left tail probability of the first passage time distribution of diffusion with a stochastic DC is slightly slower, the result derived in this section is correct.
-On the other hand, in the main text, we showed that when a DC is ergodic, the excess cumulative probability of early arriving particles approaches zero as $ t_{s} \to \infty $.
+The result obtained in this section states that the left tail probability of the FPT distribution of diffusion with a stochastic DC decays more slowly than that of the corresponding diffusion with ensemble-averaged diffusivity, but does not state how much slower it is.
+Thus, even if the decay of the left tail probability of the FPT distribution of diffusion with a stochastic DC is slightly slower, the result derived in this section is correct.
+On the other hand, in the main text, we showed that when a DC is ergodic, the excess cumulative probability of early-arriving particles approaches zero as $ t_{s} \to \infty $.
 Conversely, this means that it does not become zero if $ t_{s} $ is finite.
 This is also true when a DC is described by the two-state Markov process that we used as an example.
-Even if the excess cumulative probability of early arriving particles approaches zero rapidly after the crossover time, it does not become zero while $ t_{s} $ is finite.
+Even if the excess cumulative probability of early-arriving particles approaches zero rapidly after the crossover time, it does not become zero while $ t_{s} $ is finite.
 Thus, there is no contradiction between the result obtained in the main text and that obtained in this section.

-It is important to note here that although the decay of the left tail probability of the first passage time distribution for diffusion with a stochastic DC is indeed slower, for ergodic DCs, this only has practical significance when, for example, $ t_{s} $ is shorter than the crossover time.
+It is important to note here that although the decay of the left tail probability of the FPT distribution for diffusion with a stochastic DC is indeed slower, for ergodic DCs, this only has practical significance when, for example, $ t_{s} $ is shorter than the crossover time.